 How Do Picture Books Support Learning in Social Studies?

-Literary nonfiction picture books make the dry facts more memorable because the information is presented through storytelling.
-This genre also provides background information and context to help students understand why certain choices were made in history.
-Read more about teaching literary nonfiction here!
+Literary nonfiction picture books are awesome for engaging students because the information is presented through storytelling.
+Read more about teaching literary nonfiction here.

-Also, I like to pair my picture book read-alouds with an anchor chart.
-This is really helpful to have to refer back to during the lesson or unit.
+I like to pair my picture book read-alouds with an anchor chart.
+This is really helpful to have to refer back to as you teach the content.
 Some examples are:

 - somebody-wanted-but-so or somebody-wanted-but-so-then